debops/debops/docs/ansible/roles/debops.users/defaults-detailed.rst

   Optional.
 Specify the group of the home directory of a given UNIX account.

 ``home_mode``
   Optional.
 Specify the mode of the home directory of a given UNIX account.
+If not specified, the value of the :envvar:`users__default_home_mode` will be used instead.

 ``create_home``
   Optional, boolean.
 If ``True``, the role will create the home directory for